China–Latin America relations: Political

 China has been seen as an alternative to the United States and Europe by Latin American nations for support in the international community, for funding of infrastructure and humanitarian aid, and for creating economic growth.
 The number of high-level meetings between Chinese and Latin American officials have rapidly increased.
 These have been accompanied by several bilateral agreements.
 The creation of the BRICS group also helped to increase relations between China and Brazil.

 Leaked diplomatic cables describe a divided Latin American opinion regarding China.
 Neil Dávila, head of Mexico's federal agency for promoting foreign commerce and investments, stated "We do not want to be China's next Africa," reflecting a common concern regarding the effects of Chinese involvement in Africa.
 Colombia, Brazil, and Chile also expressed concerns while Venezuela and Argentina were convinced that dependency on the United States must end and saw China as the greatest opportunity for their exports.
 Chinese officials in response has accused US diplomats of spreading mistrust and Chinese Vice-president Xi Jinping in 2009 in Mexico stated that "China does not export revolution.
 China exports neither hunger nor poverty.
 We do not cause problems.
 What more can be said of us?"

 Many of the nations that continue to have official diplomatic relations with Taiwan are in Central America and the Caribbean.
 Taiwan has previously offered military exchanges and training as well as economic aid in return but has more recently had difficulty competing with China's economic incentives and in 2008 officially abandoned this "checkbook diplomacy".
 The remaining pro-Taiwan nations have been seen as waiting for better Chinese offers.

 The formation of Community of Latin American and Caribbean States was warmly welcome by China in 2011.
 Hugo Chavez read aloud a letter from China's President Hu Jintao congratulating the leaders on forming the new regional bloc.
 On January 8, 2015, the 1st China-CELAC Forum opened at the Great Hall of the People in China.

 In January 2019, numerous countries including the US recognized the legitimacy of opposition leader Juan Guaido as President of Venezuela.
-The PRC issued an official statement condemning American intervention in the internal affairs of Venezuela, supporting Nicolás Maduro in the struggle for the Venezuelan presidency.
+The PRC issued an official statement condemning American intervention in the internal affairs of Venezuela, supporting President Nicolás Maduro in the struggle for the Venezuelan presidency.
+On 3 January 2026, the United States carried out several strikes in Venezuela and detained and abducted President Maduro.
+China condemned the operation and called for Maduro's release.
+The strikes came a day after Maduro received a Chinese delegation on 2 January which included Special Representative of the Chinese Government on Latin American Affairs, Qiu Xiaoqi.